dc-js/dc.js/docs/api-latest.md

 ```

 #### .chartGroup([group])
-Get or set the chart group with which this chart belongs.
-Chart groups share common rendering events since it is
+Get or set the chart group to which this chart belongs.
+Chart groups are rendered or redrawn
-expected they share the same underlying crossfilter data set.
+together since it is expected they share the same underlying crossfilter data set.

 #### .expireCache()
-Expire internal chart cache. dc.js chart cache some data internally on a per chart basis so it can speed up rendering
+Expire the internal chart cache. dc charts cache some data internally on a per chart basis to
-and avoid unnecessary calculation however under certain circumstances it might be useful to clear the cache e.g. after
+speed up rendering and avoid unnecessary calculation; however it might be useful to clear the
+cache if you have changed state which will affect rendering.
+For example if you invoke the
-you invoke crossfilter.add function or if you reset group or dimension post render it is always a good idea to clear
+`crossfilter.add` function or reset group or dimension after rendering it is a good idea to
-the cache to make sure charts are rendered properly.
+clear the cache to make sure charts are rendered properly.

 #### .legend([dc.legend])
-Attach dc.legend widget to this chart.
-Legend widget will automatically draw legend labels based on the color setting
+Attach a dc.legend widget to this chart.
+The legend widget will automatically draw legend labels
-and names associated with each group.
+based on the color setting and names associated with each group.

 ```js
 chart.legend(dc.legend().x(400).y(10).itemHeight(13).gap(5))
 ```

 #### .chartID()
-Return the internal numeric ID of the chart.
+Returns the internal numeric ID of the chart.

 #### .options(optionsObject)
 Set chart options using a configuration object.
-Each object key will be call the fluent method of the same name to set that attribute for the chart.
+Each key in the object will cause the method of
+the same name to be called with the value to set that attribute for the chart.

 Example:
 ```